G. Malcolm Trout

-George Malcolm Trout (March 7, 1896 – November 1, 1990) An American dairy industry pioneer, writer, researcher, and professor emeritus in food science at Michigan State University.
+George Malcolm Trout (March 7, 1896 – November 1, 1990) was an American dairy industry pioneer, writer, researcher, and professor emeritus in food science at Michigan State University.
 Trout is credited with finding the key to the creation of homogenized milk.

 Biography

 He was born on March 7, 1896, in Birmingham, Iowa.
 He received his bachelor's degree in 1923 and master's degree in 1924 from Iowa State University (ISU).
 Trout received a doctorate degree from Cornell University in 1936.
 He was on the dairy husbandry staff of the West Virginia University.

 He joined Michigan State University in 1928, and became a full professor in 1941, before he retired in 1966.

 He researched the homogenization of milk.
 In the 1930s he was considered to be a dairy industry pioneer for his research on the chemical and physical properties of homogenized milk.

 The American Dairy Science Association gave him its highest award in 1964 and a further special award of appreciation in 1981 for 30 years of work as historian.